ishtails/ishtails/README.md

 - 👋 Hi, I’m Kartik.
 - 👀 I’m interested in exploring all the domains of development...
+Currently doing Web Development.
 - 📫 reach me @ishtails on instagram/twitter...

 <!---